janetjoywilson/janetjoywilson.github.io/_posts/2018-9-29-ripple-effect.md

 ## Ghosted

 I started [Ghosted](https://www.penguinrandomhouse.com/books/563390/ghosted-by-rosie-walsh/9780525522775/) the other night when I thought I was being ghosted yet again.
-Since I left my husband ([a grey divorce](https://montrealgazette.com/news/canada/grey-divorce-why-are-more-baby-boomers-splitting-up-their-marriages-as-they-get-older/wcm/738d6d58-95d8-4cb6-bf4f-d956bff2899d)) I have tried the online dating scene which sounds cool but is so soul depleting at 54 because I am honest and I am looking to find out if there are others with commonalities that would provide an opportunity for a shared positive experience aka fun!
-Connections have been far and few between AND perhaps I am se·lec·tive.
+Since I left my husband ([a grey divorce](https://montrealgazette.com/news/canada/grey-divorce-why-are-more-baby-boomers-splitting-up-their-marriages-as-they-get-older/wcm/738d6d58-95d8-4cb6-bf4f-d956bff2899d)) I have tried the online dating scene which sounds cool but is so soul depleting at 54 because I am honest.
+I am looking to find others who are likeminded and offer an opportunity for companionship.
+Real connections have been far and few between BUT perhaps I am se·lec·tive.
+Enough about me ...

 This novel by Rosie Walsh has been on my side table for a few weeks and then the timing was right.